 In-House Payment Plans

 Many dental offices offer interest-free plans for smaller procedures.
-Since the total teeth bonding cost runs $150-$700 for most patients, the monthly payments stay manageable.
+Since the total teeth bonding cost runs $175-$950 for most one- to two-tooth cases, the monthly payments stay manageable.

 Dental Bonding Cost vs. Veneers, Crowns, and Whitening